SaifAbdelrazek011/Hangman-Game/README.md

 ---

 ### Contribution
 Contributions are welcome!
-If you have ideas or find any bugs, feel free to open an issue or submit a pull request.
+If you have ideas or find any bugs, feel free to DM me on slack.

 ---